Calendar Icon - Dark X Webflow Template

 We gave our AI eyes, then taught it taste.
 With 512 dimensions and real-world feedback, it’s picking winners and getting sharper every day.

-Last month, we shared how we helped a client eliminate over 1,500 hours of tedious work through automation: replacing a manual daily review process with an AI-powered system that outperformed the human it freed up.
-(Missed it?
-Catch up here.)
+Last month, we shared how we helped a client eliminate over 1,500 hours of tedious work through automation: replacing a daily image review process with an AI-powered system that outperformed the human it freed up.
+Missed it?
+Catch up here.

 That alone was a big win.
 But we weren’t done.

-This client reviews hundreds of images every single day — over 700, to be exact — and needs to identify the best ones for public-facing use.
+This client reviews over a thousand images every single day and needs to identify the best ones for public-facing use.
 It’s a job that used to rely on instinct, intuition, and a very tired set of human eyes.
-Our initial AI solution sped things up tremendously, but we noticed some edge cases where the AI struggled to pick up on subtle visual traits that humans naturally recognized.
+Our initial AI sped things up tremendously, but we saw edge cases where it struggled to pick up on subtle visual traits that humans naturally recognized.

 So, we gave it a vision upgrade.

-Using a technique called CLIP image embeddings, we essentially gave the AI a new language for understanding images.
-It breaks each image down into 512 distinct points of comparison.
-Think of it as a detailed fingerprint, unique to each photo.
-We trained the system on a handpicked dataset of over thousands of past “great” images, helping it understand what “good” really looks like in this specific context.
+Using a technique called CLIP image embeddings, we essentially gave the AI a new language for understanding images, breaking each photo into 512 distinct points of comparison.
+Think of it as a detailed fingerprint, unique to each image.
+We trained the system on thousands of past “great” images, teaching it exactly what “good” means in this context.

 You could say we added another dimension… or 512 of them.